webboty/Dexter-Wiki/SD-Card-Image.md

 ## Writing a new SD Card Image
 Start by downloading the image file (please contact us for the link, it's too big for github to host) and a program for writing the image ([USB Image Tool](http://www.alexpage.de/usb-image-tool/download/) is small at 0.4MB, open source, and known to work in Windows.
 [Etcher](https://etcher.io/) has versions for Mac, Linux, and Windows, but is ~60MB).
 You will need a micro SD card adapter if your PC doesn't have a slot built in, and an 8GB or larger micro SD card.

 Open the image file in the program and write it to the SD card.
 Be very careful to write to the correct card.
 It is best to start with the card NOT inserted, and then insert it and refresh the list so you can see which card appears.
-In USB Image Tool, make sure "Device mode" is selected (not "Volume Mode") and click the card, click "Reset", and approve clearing all the partitions and data off the card.
+In USB Image Tool, on the "Options" tab, you can turn on "Truncate oversized images in device mode..." then make sure "Device mode" is selected (not "Volume Mode") and click the card, click "Reset", and approve clearing all the partitions and data off the card.
 Click "Restore" and select the img file.
 Eject the card from the PC.
 With Dexter powered off, remove the old card (if present) and insert the freshly written card, then power on.

 If you get an "error 32" saying the device is already in use, or "error 6" the issue is likely that the program needs administrative rights.
 Right click the icon and select "Run as administrator"